raineorshine/npm-check-updates/README.md

 Run with -u to upgrade your package.json
 ```

-Upgrade a project's package.json:
+Upgrade a project's package file:

-> **Make sure your package.json is in version control and all changes have been committed.
-This *will* overwrite your package.json.**
+> **Make sure your package file is in version control and all changes have been committed.
+This *will* overwrite your package file.**

 ```sh
 $ ncu -u